-Painting Aluminum Siding – Bob Vila Aluminum siding first became popular in the wake of World War II, when this metal, which had been so crucial to the war effort, became more readily available.
+Aluminum siding first became popular in the wake of World War II because it had become so crucial to the war effort.
 Homeowners valued the material for its weather protection and insulating properties.
 They also loved that, in comparison with wood siding, aluminum requires little maintenance.
-But when vinyl siding arrived in the late 1950s, aluminum rapidly fell out of favor, in part because it was prone to denting and its color faded relatively quickly.
+But when vinyl siding arrived in the late 1950s, aluminum rapidly fell out of favor because it was prone to denting and its color faded relatively quickly.

 That’s not to say that if you live in an aluminum-clad home, you should replace your siding.
 On the contrary, those attributes that once made it a favorite are as appealing today as they were in the 1940s.
-Aluminum remains a low-maintenance, first-rate insulating barrier against the weather.
-So long as your aluminum siding is performing to your satisfaction, consider preserving it by cleaning, patching, and painting your siding.
+Aluminum remains a low-maintenance option and a first-rate insulating barrier against the weather.
+As long as your aluminum siding is performing to your satisfaction, consider preserving it by cleaning, patching, and painting your siding.

-REPAIR Before painting aluminum siding, you may find it necessary—or merely desirable—to replace any sections that have been dented or otherwise damaged.
+It is important to repair the siding before you paint it.
+You may find it necessary—or merely desirable—to replace any sections that have been dented or otherwise damaged.
 After all, one virtue of this cladding material is that it lends itself so easily to repair work.
-Follow these simple steps: read more at bobvila.com

 Are you looking for an expert siding company in the Omaha area?
 Exterior Remodeling & Design is the company you are looking for!
 For over 25 years, we have been the leading experts in siding replacement and repair in the Omaha, Lincoln and Council Bluffs areas.